 We've established you are unlikely to get rich from copy trading.
-But with the right social trading platform, such as eToro, which has over 120,000 registered users, and a consistently successful copy trader, you can make gains every month.
+But with the right social trading platform, such as copy trading broker, which has over 120,000 registered users, and a consistently successful copy trader, you can make gains every month.

 Is copy trading a good idea?
 Only you can answer that question.

 If you have limited time to learn how to trade, copy trading could be a good idea.
 Or, if you have tried trading and found it too difficult or frustrating, a copy trading service could be just the thing for you.

 The trick is to find the right copy trader, and that might take a little work.
 Some social trading platforms have hundreds of professional traders available for copy trading.

 Try not to measure the success of a copy trader by the monetary amount of profit.
 For example: